Bar Application Process Overview

 • A professional responsibility course

-• At least two courses faculty-supervised writing and research projects
+• At least two faculty-supervised writing and research projects

 Miami Law will certify transfer students if they have completed at least three credits of legal writing and research courses prior to transferring to Miami Law and then complete the remaining professional responsibility, skills, and writing requirements described above.
 Foreign-trained J.D./LL.M. students who complete the requirements outlined above qualify for certification under Pathway 1 as well.